Suspected transshipment? Use BlueTraker’s HRDR function to find out now!

 The feature allows the FMC operators to see in greater detail the movements of a vessel at sea.
 This can be particularly useful in instances where operators feel that there are potential regulation infringements E.G. Transshipment.

-In Figure 1, Vessel A is on the high seas and passes suspiciously close toVessel B. The FMC suspects that transshipment has taken place, so an HRDR command is issued; data is immediately transmitted through the satellite network allowing the FMC to make a decision upon any further action required (e.g. penalties for the vessels).
+For instance, Vessel A is on the high seas and passes suspiciously close toVessel B. The FMC suspects that transshipment has taken place, so an HRDR command is issued; data is immediately transmitted through the satellite network allowing the FMC to make a decision upon any further action required (e.g. penalties for the vessels).

 ‘World Class’ Ship Builder chooses ‘World Class’ Tracking Device: BlueTraker LRIT Arctic